 George Miller made two sequels to Mad Max, Mad Max 2/The Road Warrior (1981) and Mad Max Beyond Thunderdome (1985).
 Ever since, there were persistent rumours of a fourth Mad Max, even the mooted idea of a Mad Max tv series at one point, although it finally took thirty years until the fourth film arrived with Mad Max: Fury Road (2015) where the title role was recast with Tom Hardy.
 Mad Max and an analysis of George Miller’s shooting style is discussed in the documentary Not Quite Hollywood: The Wild, Untold Story of Ozploitation!
 (2008).

 George Miller’s directorial career blossomed following the international success of Mad Max 2.
 He was invited by Steven Spielberg to direct an episode of Twilight Zone – The Movie (1983) and his contribution (the fourth episode) was the best in the film.
 Miller then went onto make the eminently enjoyable sex war fantasy The Witches of Eastwick (1987).
 Miller’s career in the 1990s has flagged somewhat with the boringly respectable Lorenzo’s Oil (1992) and the throwaway Babe: Pig in the City (1998).
 Miller has had greater success as producer of other people’s films, the nuclear accident thriller The Chain Reaction (1980) and most notably Philip Noyce’s yachtboard psycho-thriller Dead Calm (1989), which introduced Nicole Kidman to the world, and the talking animals fantasy Babe (1995).
-In the 00s, George Miller made a triumphant return with the hit animated film Happy Feet (2006) about tap-dancing penguins and its sequel Happy Feet Two (2011).
+In the 00s, George Miller made a triumphant return with the hit animated film Happy Feet (2006) about tap-dancing penguins and its sequel Happy Feet Two (2011), and the djinn film Three Thousand Years of Longing (2022).
 Miller should not be confused with the other Australian director, also called George Miller, who has directed the likes of The Man from Snowy River (1981) and The Neverending Story II: The Next Chapter (1990).